Quick Start

 { "pronoun": "she", "count": 3 }

 When specifying multiple values to match on, the values are separated by spaces.
-Selectors also need to be separated by spaces.
+Keys also need to be separated by spaces.

 Only a single matcher can be used in a message.
 Matchers can contain multiple values to match against, and can contain multiple variants.